paraiccooney/data-centric-project/README.md

-# Data Driven Recipe Site
+# Data Driven Recipe Application
-This is an interactive website with both front-end & back-end functionality.
+This is an interactive web application with both front-end & back-end functionality.
 It constitutes the third of my four projects which form the assessment basis of my Full-Stack Web Development course with The Code Institute.
 The purpose of this project is to allow users to interact with a back-end database of recipes using an appealing & intuative front-end.
-The site allows users to upload & save their own recipes while also searching & browsing recipes submitted by others & bookmarking them for later recall.
+The application allows users to upload & save their own recipes while also searching & browsing recipes submitted by others & bookmarking them for later recall.
-The site also serves the purpose of allowing the administator to attract revenue, either through promotion of their own recipes, through the inclusion of product placement, or through a pay for promotion service where individuals pay a fee to have their recipes promoted.
+The applicationalso serves the purpose of allowing the administator to attract revenue, either through promotion of their own recipes, through the inclusion of product placement, or through a pay for promotion service where individuals pay a fee to have their recipes promoted.

 ## Notice to the administator
-Currently this site is designed for five promoted recipes.
+Currently this applicationis designed for five promoted recipes.
 To display a recipe in the promoted carousel on the Browse page give the recipe the field of "promoted" in the Mongo database & a value of "on" ("promoted":"on").
 Should this be applied to more than five recipes it will not break the code
 & all recipes will display in the carousel.
 To enable a promoted recipe to be displayed on the Search Results page the recipe must be given a field of "promoted_key" & unique value between one & five ("promoted_key":"3").
 If you wish to add more promoted recipes change the range of the random number generator (line 84 of the app.py file) & assign corresponding unique values to the promoted recipes (eg "promoted_key":"8" , "promoted_key":"12", etc).

-## Demo
-TO BE COMPLETED

 ## UX
 The design goal of this project was to make the front-end as appealing & intuatively interactive as possible while also providing a warm colourful display which serves to stimulate the users senses.
 An orange theme was choosen along with a visually rich backround image of fresh ingredients along with a linen background image to add a rustic feel.

-For the site administator I also wanted to be able to give them the ability to integrate promoted recipes (which serve as the revenue stream for the site) without taking away from the user-generated feel & rendering the site overly-commercial.
+For the application administator I also wanted to be able to give them the ability to integrate promoted recipes (which serve as the revenue stream for the application) without taking away from the user-generated feel & rendering the application overly-commercial.
 To do so I incorporated a promoted recipe carousel in the browse section & also included a random promoted recipe underneath any search results.

+The application was also design using a mobile-first approach to ensure respinsive design & assist in search enginge optimisation.

 ## Technologies Used
 1. HTML